Shankar94v/youtube-clone/Readme.md

 - Download dependencies by running npm install
 - Start up the app using npm start

-- The app must have the following functionalities
+- The app has the following functionalities

 1. Initially, the app is in light theme